Thank you for making our Ride a Great Success !!

 SGT Travis Squadrito

 A member of the Army Military Police, SGT Travis Squadrito was injured in Balad, Iraq in 2004.
-He resides in Sweet Valley, Pennsylvania as a single father to a 7 year old daughter, Serena.
+He resides in Sweet Valley, Pennsylvania as a single father to a 10 year old daughter, Serena.
 Since 2004, SGT Squadrito has undergone fourteen surgeries.
 As a result of his injuries, he needed to retire from his job in service and decided to return to school as a full time student.
 As a 2009 recipient, The SGT Jan Argonish Ride gave a monetary donation to assist with his mortgage and built a swing set for his daughter to enjoy in the country.
 Travis is currently focusing on finishing school and pursuing a new career.

 SGT David Emery

 Marine SGT David Emery was critically wounded in Iraq on February 7, 2007 when a suicide bomber detonated a bomb at a secured checkpoint, killing 7 people.
 David’s injuries ultimately resulted in amputation of both of his legs.
 Arriving at Walter Reed in June 2007, David spent months learning to sit up by himself and that August began learning to use his prosthetic legs.
 An outdoorsman at heart, David enjoys 4-wheeling, hunting, fishing and shooting.
 He also is quite talented in the kitchen and enjoys cooking for himself and others.
 David’s future goals include being able to walk again, continuing his education, and enjoying his young daughter, Carlee’s childhood.
-As a 2009 recipient, the SGT Jan Argonish Ride gave a monetary donation to assist “Homes for Our Troops” to build David a handicapped accessible home where he will reside with his newlywed, Angel.
+As a 2009 recipient, the SGT Jan Argonish Ride gave a monetary donation to assist “Homes for Our Troops” to build David a handicapped accessible home where he will reside with his wife, Angel.

 .:: 2008 Recipients ::.

-MSG Earl Granville
+SSG Earl Granville

-MSG Michael Kacer
+SSG Michael Kacer

-Army MSG Michael Kacer, a 29 year old native of Carbondale, sustained severe facial and internal injuries, along with a left arm amputation on June 18, 2007, as a result of a rocket blast to the building he and his team were in.
-MSG Kacer spent nearly two years recovering at Walter Reed Army Hospital in Washington, D.C.
+Army SSG Michael Kacer, a 31 year old native of Carbondale, sustained severe facial and internal injuries, along with a left arm amputation on June 18, 2007, as a result of a rocket blast to the building he and his team were in.
+SSG Kacer spent nearly two years recovering at Walter Reed Army Hospital in Washington, D.C.
 As a 2008 recipient, the SGT Jan Argonish Ride donated a care package including Rock Band, DVD’s and a DVD shelving unit, gift certificates and snacks and much more to keep him occupied during his recovery.
 Michael has returned home, and is currently focused on traveling and running.
 His has competed in multiple marathons, including a 197 miles recent relay race in Oregon.
 Recently, Michael also had a debut on Sports Center’s Top 10, for catching a fowl ball.

 Watch this amazing catch by SSG Michael Kacer.
 Check out this YouTube Video